 Nightlights aren’t just for young children.
 Make sure you place lamps and plug-in nightlights around the room so loved ones are able to see obstacles that may be in their way if they need to get up overnight for any reason.

 2. Keep a list of medications

 Knowing what medications a loved one is on can help prevent falls.
 You can even take the list of medications to your doctor, and ask that they review them and see if certain medications interfere with others.
 Sometimes, a negative reaction to medications can result in a fall.

 Simple yet effective exercises can improve an elderly person’s balance, in order to prevent falls.
-Activities such as walking and tai chi are known to increase balance and coordination.
+Activities such as walking and tai chi may increase balance and coordination.
 Practicing how to land safely is also something you can do with your loved one so they are prepared just in case.

 What to do if your loved one has fallen